conan-io/docs/integrations/git.rst

 If you are creating a **conan** package:

-- You can use the :ref:`url field <package_url>` to indicate the origin of your package recipe.
+- You can use the :ref:`url field <attribute_url>` to indicate the origin of your package recipe.
 If you are using an external package recipe, this url should point to the package recipe repository **not** to the external source origin.
   If a **github** repository is detected, the conan website will link your github issues page from your conan's package page.